bjvanderweij/dflock/README.md

 ### Change request

 A request to integrate a set of commits (a delta) into the upstream.
-Gitlab and github call this merge requests and pull requests respectively.
+Gitlab and Github call this merge requests and pull requests respectively.

 ### Ephemeral branch